Take responsibility and ownership

 - Have an agenda of things you would like to discuss.

-- eep an eye on the time so that we do not run over time.
+- Keep an eye on the time so that we do not run over time.

 - Be proactive - make suggestions, be creative, challenge the status quo!

 - Send stuff (as PDF documents, not as Word documents) early enough to allow me to prepare.
-Generally, this is 24 hours before our meeting.
+Check our scheduling sheet for details and submission links.